 - so that we can give our client a proper report any time they are looking for it.

 Many companies don’t keep all of their information, analytics, logins, etc in a central location.
 At the very least, at the end of our contract we will deliver a proper “package” of information in one central location.

 In order to perform a proper SEO audit, we need access to the website, amongst other things.
 The more access we have, the more thorough we can be in our audit.

-Ideally, in order to do a proper manual SEO audit you need the following:
+Ideally, in order to do a proper manual SEO audit, we need the following access:

 A lot of people skip this step.
 Learn about your client!
 At bare minimum:

 - where is your client located (address)?